-1. Extend system partition in Server 2008 Disk Management
+1. Extend system partition in Server 2008 r2 without software

 This is because:

-As you see in my server, Extend Volume greyed out for C: and E drive after shrinking D, because the Unallocated space that shrunk from D is nonadjacent to C and E is on its right side.
+As you see in my server, Extend Volume greyed out for C: and E drive after shrinking D, because the Unallocated space that shrunk from D is nonadjacent to C: and is on the left of E drive.

-If you installed programs or any Windows services to drive D, do not delete it.
+If you installed programs or any Windows services in D: drive, do not delete it.
 In addition, if D is a Logical drive, you still cannot extend C drive after deleting D via Disk Management.
-Remember, only when there's a deletable Primary partition on the right and on the same disk, you can extend system drive in Server 2008 Disk Management.
+In one word, only when there's an adjacent deletable Primary partition on the right, you can extend system partition in Server 2008 (R2) without any software.

-Steps to extend system partition with Server 2008 Disk Management:
+Steps to extend system partition in Server 2008 R2 with Disk Management:

-- Transfer all files in drive D to other partition.
+- Transfer all files in the adjacent partition (D:) to other place.

-- Press Windows and R together on the keyboard, type diskmgmt.msc and press Enter.
+- Press Windows + R together on the keyboard, type diskmgmt.msc and press Enter.

-- Right click drive D and select Delete Volume.
+- Right click D: drive (the adjacent volume) and select Delete Volume.

 - Right click system partition C: and select Extend Volume.

-2. How to extend system drive C by shrinking D or E
+2. How to extend system partition C by shrinking D or E

-With server partition manager such as NIUBI Partition Editor, you can shrink drive D: and make Unallocated space on the left, then system partition C can be extended easily.
-If there is not plenty of free space in this contiguous partition, you can shrink any nonadjacent volume on the same disk.
+To extend system C drive in Server 2008 (R2), NIUBI Partition Editor is better choice.
+Because you can shrink D: drive and make Unallocated space on the left, then system partition C can be extended easily.
+If there is not plenty of free space in the contiguous partition, you can shrink any nonadjacent volume on the same disk.

-- Cancel-at-well - if you applied any wrong operations, it doesn't matter, you can cancel the ongoing operations without losing data.
+- Cancel-at-well - if you applied any wrong operations, you can cancel the ongoing operations without damaging server.

 Download NIUBI Partition Editor, you'll see all storage device with partition layout and other information on the right, available operations to selected disk or partition are listed on the left and by right clicking.
-In Disk 0, there are drive C, D, E and system reserved partition.
+On Disk 0 in my test server, there are drive C, D, E and a system reserved partition.
 Original size of system partition C is 40GB.

-Step 1: Right click drive D: and select "Resize/Move Volume", drag left border towards right in the pop-up window.
-You may also enter an amount in the box behind "Unallocated space before" (1024MB = 1GB).
+Step 1: Right click drive D: and select "Resize/Move Volume", drag left border towards right in the pop-up window, or enter an amount in the box behind "Unallocated space before" (1024MB = 1GB).

-Step 2: Right click system C: drive and select "Resize/Move Volume", drag right border towards right to combine Unallocated space.
+Step 2: Right click system partition C: and select "Resize/Move Volume", drag right border towards right to combine this Unallocated space.

 Step 3: Click Apply on top left to take effect.
 (All operations before this step only work in virtual mode)

-In this way, you can extend system volume and keep Operating System, programs and anything else the same with before.
-As long as there's free unused space in any data partition on the same disk, you can transfer and add into C drive.
+In this way, you can extend system volume keeping Operating System, programs and anything else the same with before.
+As long as there's free space on the same disk, you can transfer and add to C drive easily.

 Follow the video guide to extend system drive in Windows 2008 server: